sgoparapu/thoughtworksdemo/README.md

 Just clone the repo and cd to the directory and do a terraform plan and then apply

+Test by putting the DNS of the Load balancer in the browser ideally you should see a webpage being displayed

 --------------------------------------------------------------------------------------------------

 This repo contains below set of files and Directories